Omanshu209/Highway-Heist/README.md

-# Highway Heist!
+# Highway Heist !
 This is a game developed using the Pygame library.
 The objective of the game is to collect coins while avoiding the sign boards.
 The car can be controlled using the arrow keys[which are available on the screen(It works on screen touch and not using a keyboard)].
 The score increases with each coin collected.
+Each player has 3 lives and he/she loses 1 live after colliding with a sign board (if the player collides with 3 sign boards, the game ends).

 ![Screenshot_2023-05-07-12-40-46-737](https://user-images.githubusercontent.com/114089324/236663273-e3f641e5-ac0e-4ecd-9b53-4f6483a5e706.jpeg)